-Tab 7.2 The following fields are the contents of mandatory and optional fields of CRL:

-Name Value Value Version Version 3 Version 3 sha1WithRSAEncryption (OII sha1WithRSAEncryption (OID: 1.2.840.113549.1.1.5) sha256WithRSAEncryption (O sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) Signature Algorithm sha384WithRSAEncryption (O sha384WithRSAEncryption (OID: 1.2.840.113549.1.1.12) sha512WithRSAEncryption (O sha512WithRSAEncryption (OID: 1.2.840.113549.1.1.13) Issuer Common Name (CN) = Proper root name Organization (O) = Unizeto Sp. z o.o. (within certum domain) or Unizeto Technologies S.A. (within ctnDomena) Organization Unit (OU) = Certum Certification Authority (only for certificates within ctnDomena) Count O(C) = PL thisUpdate CRL publication date, CRL publication date, nextUpdate the next CRL publication date, the next CRL publication date, The information consist of fou The information consist of four sub-fields: revokedCertificates: • userCertifcate - serial numl • userCertifcate - serial number of a revoked certificate, • revocationDate - date of the • revocationDate - date of the certificate revocation, • crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains infor a certificate - optional) • CRLReason (contains information about a reason for the revocation of a certificate - optional) Information about fields menti Information about fields mentioned above are described below: userCertificate Serial number of a revoked certificate revocationDate Date of the certificate revocation Date of the certificate revocation CRLReason Returns the reason the certificate was revoked.
-Values of this field are set in accordance with the rules described in chapter 7.2.2 Extensions Extended information about certificate.
-(See chapter 7.2.1) Signature An identifier of the algorithm used by a certification authority to sign CRL in accordance with requirements described in RFC 5280.
+1 ab /.2 The following fields are the contents of mandatory y and optional fields of CKL: 8 1 revokedCertificates: The information consists of four sub-fields: userCertificate - serial number of a revoked certificate, revocationDate - date of the certificate revocation, crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains information about a reason for the revocation of a certificate - optional) Information about fields mentioned above are described below: userCertificate Serial number of a revoked certificate revocationDate Date of the certificate revocation CRLReason Returns the reason the certificate was revoked.
+Values of this field are set i accordance with the rules described in chapter 7.2.2 Extensions Extended information about certificate.
+(See chapter 7.2.1) Signature An identifier of the algorithm used by a certification authority to sign CRI in accordance with requirements described in RFC 5280.